 }

-For an address like “johnsmith@gmail.com”, the API provides the following response:
+For a valid address like "johnsmith@gmail.com", the API returns a detailed response:

 {